projectriff/riff/rfc/rfc-001-lightweightRFCprocess.md

     1. If the decision is to drop the proposal, the status should be updated to Dropped.
     2. If we are moving forward the status goes to *Accepted*
     3. When there is a newer RFC that replaces this one the status goes to *Superseded* and the *Superseded By* gets updated with the number of the new RFC.
+7. Someone with merge privilage can then merge the PR.

 ### Humble Advice
 Some things can be helpful to keep in mind when writing technical documents: